Atay365/Atay365/README.md

 </p>
 <hr>

-- 🔭 I’m currently working on a Web Scrapping application
+- 🔭 I’m currently working on a Stock Prediction application that allows users to make predictions based on their backtesting and chart analysis.
+Allows user to create a following based on how accurate they are doing, and allows them to see how well they are doing with backtesting in a easy straight forward format.
+(Coming Live Soon)

 - 🌱 I’m currently learning **TypeScript, and Tailwind**